OpenAI's AgentKit: Late to the Agent Party or Strategic Masterstroke?

 This is where my enthusiasm runs out, and it's the part the keynote skipped.

 Everything AgentKit makes cheaper sits before the agent acts.
 Build the workflow faster, grade the traces, tune the prompts, deploy in a day instead of a fortnight.
-Genuinely valuable, and I'd take all of it.
-But it doesn't touch the bottleneck I keep slamming into across every agent project I've shipped: not "can the agent do the work?" — it can, that question's been answered — but "can a human confirm it before the action goes out the door?"
+I'd take all of it.
+But it doesn't touch the bottleneck I keep slamming into on every agent project I've shipped: not "can the agent do the work?" — it can — but "can a human confirm it before the action goes out the door?"

 Run four or five agents at once, as I do, and that verification cost is the whole game.
-A prettier builder lets me create more agents faster, which means more output to check, which makes the bottleneck worse, not better.
-The trace grading helps after the fact.
-It doesn't help me decide, in the moment, whether to let this particular agent ship this particular thing unsupervised.
+A prettier builder lets me create more agents faster, which means more output to check — the bottleneck gets worse, not better.
+Trace grading helps after the fact; it doesn't help me decide, in the moment, whether to let this particular agent ship this particular thing unsupervised.
 No visual canvas solves that, because it isn't a tooling problem.
 It's a trust problem, and trust doesn't drag-and-drop.

-I'd reach for AgentKit the moment I want a non-engineer on my team to stand up something useful without me — that's a capability LangChain has never genuinely offered, and it's most of why OpenAI is expanding the market rather than just raiding LangChain's.
-I'd reach for it for a standard support or sales-automation flow where the OpenAI-compatible gravity, the partner ecosystem, and the in-box eval harness mean I'm not maintaining four tools to ship one agent.
+So, the honest split.
+I'd reach for AgentKit the moment I want a non-engineer on my team to stand up something useful without me — a capability LangChain has never genuinely offered, and most of why OpenAI is expanding the market rather than raiding LangChain's.
+And for a standard support or sales-automation flow where the OpenAI-compatible gravity, the partner ecosystem, and the in-box eval harness mean I'm not maintaining four tools to ship one.

-I wouldn't reach for it where I need the orchestration to bend in ways a vendor's abstraction won't allow — which is most of why Gluon exists.
-Frameworks like LangChain and CrewAI carry real switching costs, but they buy real control, and the day AgentKit's boxes run out is the day you discover whether you're a tenant or an owner.
-And I wouldn't lean on it for anything where the human-verification gap is the actual risk, because that's not in the box and OpenAI isn't pretending it is.
+I wouldn't reach for it where I need the orchestration to bend in ways a vendor's abstraction won't allow — most of why Gluon exists.
+LangChain and CrewAI carry real switching costs, but they buy real control, and the day AgentKit's boxes run out is the day you discover whether you're a tenant or an owner.
+Nor where the human-verification gap is the actual risk, because that's not in the box and OpenAI isn't pretending it is.

 Simon Willison flagged the same fault line — the gap between OpenAI's expansive "a system that can do work independently" and the narrower, tool-shaped definition most working developers carry.
 He's right that it's ambiguous.
 I'd put it more bluntly: OpenAI is selling the system, and the system's hardest part is still the one nobody's selling.